12 Amazing and Remarkable Celebrities Pregnancies

-Just about every household in America was glued to the television set in 1952 when the I Love Lucy show’s star, Lucille Ball, included her real-life pregnancy in the storyline.
-The script couldn’t use the word “pregnancy” and substituted it for “expecting”.
-The last episode, which was the birth, hit the highest ratings ever.
+Just about every household in America turned on the television in 1952 when the I Love Lucy show’s star, Lucille Ball, included her real-life pregnancy in the storyline.
+The script couldn’t use the word “pregnancy” and substituted it for “expecting.”
+The last episode of the season, which was the birth, hit the highest ratings ever.

-Elizabeth Taylor had many husbands, but only one relatively famous pregnancy.
-Her third husband, Mike Todd, prove false any rumors of marital difficulties by declaring with bluster to the news hounds that his wife was blissfully pregnant.
+Elizabeth Taylor married many times but one mega pregnancy.
+Her third husband, Mike Todd, prove false any rumors of marital difficulties by declaring with bluster to the newshounds that his wife was blissfully pregnant.

-Paltrow posed for this cover when pregnant with her first child, Apple, in 2004.
-She later explained her unusual baby name choice on Oprah: "It sounded so sweet and it conjured such a lovely picture for me – you know, apples are so sweet and they're wholesome and it's biblical – and I just thought it sounded so lovely and … clean!
-And I just thought, 'Perfect!'”
+Paltrow posed for a magazine cover when pregnant with her first child, Apple, in 2004.
+She explained her baby's name on Oprah.
+"It sounded so sweet, and it conjured such a lovely picture for me – you know, apples are so sweet, and they're wholesome, and it's biblical – and I just thought it sounded so lovely and … clean!
+And I just thought, Perfect!"

-The motion picture Evita release dates happen together with Madonna’s first pregnancy.
-Here she is jogging and pregnant, unsuccessfully in incognito.
+The motion picture Evita release dates happened at the same time as Madonna’s first pregnancy.
 Eva Peron was the character Madonna played in the musical, which she won a Golden Globe Award and an Oscar for best original song.
-The baby’s father, Carlos Leon, was a fitness trainer.
-They named the baby Lourdes and we’ve seen her grow up to be a beautiful young woman.
+The baby’s father, Carlos Leon, is a fitness trainer.
+They named the baby Lourdes, and we’ve seen her grow up to become a beautiful young woman.